nameisluv/Simple-News/README.md

 # Simple-News

-add your api key generated from www.newsapi.org in 35th line in the file neu.js
+add your api key generated from www.newsapi.org in 35th line (where your_api_key is written) in the file neu.js

 have a nice day!